Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs: History

-The Office of the Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs' functions can be traced back to the US Department of Defense's Military Liaison Committee (MLC), formed in the early Cold War to coordinate military requirements with the United States Atomic Energy Commission.
-The MLC was the channel of communication between the DoD and AEC (and later, the US Energy Research and Development Administration and the US Department of Energy) on all matters relating to military applications of atomic weapons or atomic energy.
+The ASD (ND-CBD)'s functions can be traced back to the US Department of Defense's Military Liaison Committee (MLC), formed in the early Cold War to coordinate military requirements with the United States Atomic Energy Commission (AEC).
+The MLC was the channel of communication between the DoD and AEC (later the US Energy Research and Development Administration and the US Department of Energy) on all matters relating to military applications of atomic weapons or atomic energy.
 It addressed matters of policy, programming, and funding of the military application of atomic energy.

 In 1951, the secretary of defense moved the Military Liaison Committee to the Pentagon.
 Its chairman became the deputy to the secretary of defense for atomic energy matters.
 In 1953, this position was renamed the assistant to the secretary of defense for atomic energy.

-The National Defense Authorization Act for Fiscal Year 1987 (P.L.
+The National Defense Authorization Act for FY 1987 (P.L.
 99-661, passed in November 1986) abolished the Military Liaison Committee, replacing it with the Nuclear Weapons Council.
 Just over a year later, the National Defense Authorization Act for Fiscal Years 1988–1989 (P.L.
-100-180) created the position of Assistant to the Secretary of Defense (Atomic Energy).
+100-180) created the position of assistant to the secretary of defense (atomic energy), or ATSD (AE).

-In 1994, the assistant to the secretary of defense (atomic energy) was given control over the Defense Nuclear Agency (DNA), which became the Defense Threat Reduction Agency.
+In 1994, the ATSD (AE) was given control over the Defense Nuclear Agency (DNA), now the Defense Threat Reduction Agency.
+Also in 1994, the ATSD (AE) created the position of deputy assistant to the secretary of defense for nuclear matters, or DATSD (NM).
 In February 1996, the National Defense Authorization Act for Fiscal Year 1996 (P.L.
-104-106) officially created the office of the assistant to the secretary of defense for nuclear and chemical and biological defense programs, or ASTD (NCB) to replace that of the assistant to the secretary of defense (atomic energy).
+104-106) replaced the assistant to the secretary of defense (atomic energy) with the assistant to the secretary of defense for nuclear and chemical and biological defense programs, or ASTD (NCB).